Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Simulations

+This setting has two unique challenges: 1) Since the $y$ value is discrete, we need to use a surrogate model in our indirect inference procedure.
+We use the normal distribution $N(p,p(1-p))$ to approximate $\mathrm{Bern}(p)$.
+2) While clamping is not used in this mechanism, objective perturbation requires $\ell_2$ regularization, which causes the initial DP estimates of $\beta$ to be biased towards zero.

-In Figure 6, we compare the performance of our confidence intervals against the Repro method from \citep{awan2024simulation} as well as a naive method which uses the DP output as the plug-in estimator and PB, demonstrating that our method produces confidence intervals with good coverage and width.
-Our method greatly improves the coverage of confidence intervals compared to the naive method, and also achieves a significantly better width than the Repro method.
-For smaller privacy parameter and $n$, the method tends to be more conservative, which is preferred to undercovering.
-We note that in the naive simulation setting, despite the coverage significantly improving as epsilon increases, it still experiences undercoverage at epsilon = 10.
-We emphasize that we are performing inference on an underlying fixed parameter value and using a biased mechanism, so such undercoverage is expected.
+In Figure 6, we compare the performance of our CIs against the Repro method from \citet{awan2025simulation} as well as a naive method which uses the DP output as the plug-in estimator in PB.
+Our method greatly improves the coverage of CIs compared to the naive method, and also achieves significantly smaller widths than the Repro method, even in cases where the coverage is similar.
+For smaller $\epsilon$ and $n$, our method tends to be conservative, which is preferred to undercovering.